-- Four operations occurring right at 6:00 a.m., which technically are not curfew violations. - Nine medical operations, which typically are not considered violations, as are other emergency operations such as law enforcement and fire fighting - Two calls where no identified aviation-related operation could be identified.
+- Four operations occurring right at 6:00 a.m., which technically are not curfew non-compliance. - Nine medical operations, which typically are not considered non-compliant, as are other emergency operations such as law enforcement and fire fighting - Two calls where no identified aviation-related operation could be identified.